Cognigy/Documentation/docs/en/docs/ai/billing.md

 and return a `falsy` value such as `null`, `undefined` or `false`.
 In those cases, the message processing pipeline within Cognigy.AI will be terminated and no Flow will be executed.
 In this case, Cognigy.AI will charge 1 additional billable conversation per 50 Endpoint Transformer executions.

-Please note that additional billing will only apply *if no Flow will be executed* after your Endpoint Transformer runs.
+Note that additional billing will only apply *if no Flow will be executed* after your Endpoint Transformer runs.

 ## Calls